 Processions last at least a few hours and move very slowly, due to the weight of the floats and following frequent breaks, and the crowds.
 There are several places you can book a seat to watch the processions, but you can get much closer to the floats and processions if you watch them from the street.

-When procession stops for a break, you can see the light from the candles, although not every procession had lit candles.
+When the procession stops for a break, you can see the light from the candles, although not every procession had lit candles.
 You smell the incense, see the robes and the eyes behind the capes up close.
-And you see the magnitude of the floats and its decorations.
+And you see the magnitude of the floats and their decorations.